clandestine07/react-password-generator/README.md

 # Password Generator App

-A sexy and interactive password generator built with React!
+An interactive password generator built with React!

 ## Table of Contents
 - [Features](#features)